Storage in Outlook, OneDrive, and MS Office Apps

 The biggest thing that fills up your mailbox is large attachments (like big videos or many high-resolution photos).

 sent items, and deleted items folders.
-You can usually sort by size!
-Delete the entire
+Sort by Size → delete the biggest emails first.

 and empty it regularly.